The Ultimate Guide to Live-to-VOD Archiving for Professional Broadcasters

 Some churchgoers like to hear lectures and talks from different figures in the global church community, so live-to-VOD streaming helps pastors and ministers reach that specific audience, as well.

 Talk Shows and Podcasts

-As traditional radio slowly dies out, podcasts are becoming more and more popular.
-Some podcasters or talk show hosts like to do live sessions then offer on-demand playback of the show.
+As traditional radio slowly dies out, live streaming podcasts are becoming more and more popular.
+Some audio podcasters or talk show hosts like to do live sessions then offer on-demand playback of the show.
 That’s where live-to-VOD comes in handy.

 How Does Live-to-VOD Work?